geshan/geshan.github.com/posts/2020-10-12-crucial-software-engineer-qualities.md

 > Solutions and value to the business is much more important than the latest language/framework.

 As a software engineer, you must not worship a particular language or framework.
 Similarly, you should not apply the latest trends and fads to your day to day work just because it is trendy.
 Always think of what value does it add to the business.
-Also, analyze, how does it help make/save money to the business.
+Also, analyze, how does it help make/save money for the business.

 Think of the trade-offs and the cost to benefit ratio too.
 For instance, once we became aware of a bug.
-It was affecting ~0.25% of the customers.
+It was affecting \~0.25% of the customers.

 > The cost of fixing the issue at that time was far more than not fixing it.
 We did eventually fix the small bug but it was only in the next sprint.

 This is an example of good business acumen as the business was not losing any money.
 Yes, a fraction of the customers were facing a minor inconvenience but that was also fixed in about a week.

 Product managers/owners must have great business acumen.
 It is also important for software engineers to have good business acumen.
 I have never seen a software engineer who as promoted and had bad business acumen.
 Maybe their technical skill was a bit rusty but it was easily covered by good business acumen.

-If you work as a software engineer for an e-commerce company, you must know what [conversion rate](https://www.nngroup.com/articles/conversion-rates/) is.
+If you work as a software engineer for an e-commerce company, you must know what the [conversion rate](https://www.nngroup.com/articles/conversion-rates/) is.
 Similarly, it is better to know things like [Customer acquisition cost (CAC)](https://blog.hubspot.com/service/what-does-cac-stand-for) and [Customer Lifetime Value(CLTV)](https://blog.hubspot.com/service/how-to-calculate-customer-lifetime-value).
 In case you are working for a SAAS business, you much understand what [churn rate](https://blog.hubspot.com/service/what-is-churn-rate) is all about to sharpen your business acumen.
-You can learn more about how investors look at numbers in a fun way watching [Shark Tank](https://www.youtube.com/channel/UCmdI-Y9DGqIUzVXGZ-o1pOQ).
+You can learn more about how investors look at numbers in a fun way by watching [Shark Tank](https://www.youtube.com/channel/UCmdI-Y9DGqIUzVXGZ-o1pOQ).
 It sums up to having a great sense of how the business works and accumulate valuable domain knowledge over time are super crucial qualities of a great software engineer.

 ## Highly responsible